Living in Chatham-Kent ON: 11 Things to Know Before Moving

-The average drive time for commuters is 19 minutes, with the majority of drivers leaving for work between 7:00 a.m. and 7:59 a.m.
-This contrasts significantly with Toronto—Toronto residents, on average, spend over 350 hours per year driving to and from work.
+The average time for commuters driving in Chatham-Kent is 19 minutes, with the majority of people leaving for work between 7 and 7:59 a.m.
+This contrasts significantly with Toronto; Toronto residents, on average, spend over 350 hours per year driving to and from work.

 Chatham-Kent's peak rush hour traffic is from 6–9 a.m. and 4–5 p.m. on weekdays, but the traffic is staggered compared to many other major cities.
 Factors like driving and public transportation can impact home values, so it's important to consider them when buying a home.

 As a primarily rural area, commuters in Chatham-Kent rarely experience grid-lock traffic when commuting to and from work.
 Traffic jams are more likely for those driving to and from larger cities like Windsor or London.
 Two major highways run east to west in the area: Highway 401 and Highway 2.
 Commuters can offset part of their commute on those two highways by taking Highway 40, Highway 42, or Highway 3, depending on their direction.

 Driving is the most popular mode of transportation for commuters working and living in Chatham-Kent.
 Around 92.2% of commuters drive cars or trucks to work.
 And while it's the most popular form of transport, driving is not the most practical solution for everyone in the area.